Fighting Unfair Commercial Property Valuations and Your High Property Tax Bill

-3 Reasons Your Commercial Property Tax Value Might Not Be Accurate
+Three Reasons Your Commercial Property Tax Valuations Are Incorrect

-County appraisal districts (CADs) assess values for all commercial properties annually.
-That can be a monumental task, especially for communities as large as Texas’ Harris County.
+• Imperfect Mass Appraisal Systems Group Dissimilar Properties Together: CADs assess values for all commercial properties annually.
+That can be a monumental task, especially for larger metropolitan areas.
 To streamline the process, appraisal districts use a system that evaluates a large number of similar properties at once.
-In other words, your property is likely being lumped in with new structures in pristine condition, as well as older buildings that require some TLC, and that can result in an assessed value that doesn’t make sense.
+Your commercial property is likely being lumped in with new structures in pristine condition, as well as older buildings that require TLC.
+As such, calculations often result in assessed values that don’t make sense.

-Whether a natural disaster such as flooding has wrought havoc on your building, your structure was the victim of vandalism or simple wear and tear means your property needs work, there’s a high probability those flaws weren’t factored into your assessment.
-Any of the aforementioned issues is likely to impact your assessed value.
-But, as was mentioned above, your property is being considered among others in near perfect shape.
+• Your Property Has Suffered Damages that Haven’t Been Reported: Over time, every property experiences damage.
+Whether a natural disaster such as flooding has wrought havoc on your building, your structure was the victim of vandalism or simple wear and tear means your property needs some work, there’s a high probability that such flaws weren’t factored into your assessment.
+Although the aforementioned issues would likely impact your assessed value, remember — your property is being considered among others in near perfect shape.

-A frustrating — yet common — occurrence for any commercial property owner who’s successfully protested their value is the likelihood of that assessed value creeping up the following year.
+• System Flaws Fail to Recognize Information Shared in Previous Years: A frustrating, yet common, occurrence for any commercial property owner who’s successfully protested their value is the likelihood of that assessed value creeping up again the following year.
 This is despite the meticulously gathered documentation and carefully presented case laying out why the property was previously overvalued.
-And it all goes back to that mass system.
+This also relates back to the mass system.
 Until a metaphorical switch is flipped on the CAD’s end that tells the system your commercial property should be valued at less, you’ll continue to see inflated values.
-Flipping that switch can take years, if it happens at all.
+Flipping that switch can take years — if it happens at all.

 Wondering How to Protest Property Taxes?